finnito/Science/content/09scie/introduction-to-science/2-lab-safety.md

 	- If you break a flask, let Mr Le Sueur know
 	- Don't put your hands on your face until you wash them at the end of the period!
 2. Collect a connical flask and a sheet of aluminium foil
-3. Roughly up the foil in 2cm by 2cm chunks
+3. Roughly tear up the foil into 2cm by 2cm squares
 4. Place all the foil in the connical flask

 ![[Source](https://www.quora.com/How-can-I-make-enough-hydrogen-at-home-to-fill-up-a-6-inch-diameter-balloon)](https://qph.fs.quoracdn.net/main-qimg-2d13005c51fd8254e4d512e47a9fbcc8-lq)